Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 }

 This provides the proof required by Article 7(1) without storing personal data.
+The user identifier should be a hash or session token — not an IP address or anything that identifies the individual.

 Consent Management Platforms: When You Need One

 You have two options: build consent management yourself or use a dedicated Consent Management Platform (CMP).
+Neither is inherently better — it depends on your cookie footprint and how many jurisdictions you operate in.

 When DIY Works